salogel42/Paddle-Ball-Processing-JS/README.md

 Once you feel like you can get a paddle to follow your mouse left and right (while staying in the same vertical position), go back to your spin off and work on that.

 ### Clean it up!
 Again, clean up your code!
-Use the bullets above to check if your code is clean, and again, get one of the instructors to check it over before moving on.

 ## Ball/Paddle Interaction
 Once you have the paddle following your mouse, it's time to make it interact with the ball!